AdhemarDeSenneville/LatentPlay/README.md

 This part of the project was intentionally developed without reference to existing literature or popular techniques, fostering more creative thinking.
 It's possible that the techniques discussed here are either trivial or non-existent in the literature.

+In signal processing, particularly with audio, certain characteristics like maximum frequency, attack, and release times are straightforward to identify but challenging to manipulate without distorting the overall structure of the sound.
+To effectively control these features while maintaining the integrity of the audio structure, we map the audio signal to the latent space, we then predict these features within the latent space using linear regression parameters (\(\theta_{\text{f}}, \theta_{\alpha}, \theta_{\beta}\)).
+This approach allows us to adjust characteristics like frequency and temporal dynamics in this latent domain.
+The critical insight here is that modifications made in the latent space could reflect corresponding changes in the actual audio domain, but crucially, these alterations preserve the natural structure and quality of the original sound.

 Let $z$ represent the latent space.
 Our objective is to modify this space $z \rightarrow z'$ in a meaningful way to control five parameters:

 1. $\lambda_{1}^{'} = \langle z', w_{(1)} \rangle$: The projection of $z'$ onto the first principal component.